dlevs/multiworker/README.md

 ## Summary
-MultiWorker is a wrapper around the browser's native web worker API.
+MultiWorker is a wrapper around node's and the browser's native (web) worker API.
 Features include:
 - Post data to workers and use callbacks to handle results.
 - Queue processes across multiple worker threads.
 - Build workers from functions, instead of needing a separate JS file.